-There are many different shells available in Unix systems.
-Bourne Again Shell (Bash) is one of them, it is the default shell on Linux and MacOS X. It has some advantages to other shells and pretty much the standard shell, and we will show how to use it for scripting below.
+There are many different shells available in Unix-like systems.
+The Bourne Again Shell (Bash) is one of them, it is the default shell on GNU/Linux systems.
+It has some advantages to other shells and is pretty much the standard shell, and we will show how to use it for scripting below.

 A basic shell script is just a series of commands.
 That is what we will show next.

 Let us write a simple script that outputs “hello world” on the screen using the

 echo command.
 We will save the text file as

 bash your-script-name.
 In our case, we write:

 more complicated example

 Let’s write a bit more complicated script using more of the shell commands.
 The script uses the

 wc -l command which counts number of lines in a given file or standard input.
 In this case,

 wc -l counts the number of lines in the output of